Should Realtors and Home Stagers Stop Using the Term ‘Master Bedroom’?Jul 01, 2020

 So, should Realtors and home stagers stop using the term “master bedroom”?

 Yes.
 Dropping the term “master bedroom” is one way to show that racism has absolutely no place in the real estate and staging industries.
-But better ways to demonstrate that is by ending the practice of “steering” – where Realtors guide people of color to specific communities, continuing segregation – and racial discrimination in mortgage lending.
+But better ways to demonstrate that are ending the practice of “steering” – where Realtors guide people of color to specific communities, continuing segregation – and racial discrimination in mortgage lending.

 Those are just two examples of how racism in our industries has dramatic effects on the lives and well-being of people of color.
 As many Black activists, celebrities, and others have stated, changing the term “master bedroom” is just a minor drop in the bucket when it comes to anti-racist work in real estate.